demidovd98/image_captioning_with_SSL/README.md

 3. Jigsaw_blue.py to check the model blue score, requires only the extracted features file location.
 4. Jigsaw_test.py used to test the captioning models on images, need specify image location and the image caption model.

-# Pre-trained models
+# Pre-trained Models
 1. Pre-trained model for jigsaw with Resnet 50 with 67% accuracy on pretext task [Jigsaw_ResNet50](https://mbzuaiac-my.sharepoint.com/:u:/g/personal/20020053_mbzuai_ac_ae/Ed2xPGXaqqpNuQfawHm5HvYBUbW4fL3HNLnTr9HAcrtDvQ?e=3OnR8N)
 2. Pre-trained model of image captioning using the jigsaw extracted features [Image_captioning_jigsaw](https://mbzuaiac-my.sharepoint.com/:u:/g/personal/20020053_mbzuai_ac_ae/EXHOb314z-1JlFZKr-umQ8kBOl_A9Q6s3ijJxWxknnheNQ?e=2Q00iC)

-# Jigsaw Puzzle solving pretext task:
+# Jigsaw Puzzle Solving Pretext Task:
 Contains the files neccessary to train jigsaw puzzle solver network following the paper [Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles](https://arxiv.org/abs/1603.09246) and use it for image captioning downstream task.
 The impelementation of the code builds on Jeremalloch work in https://github.com/Jeremalloch/Semisupervised_Image_Classifier. the differences are as follows: